hirak99/keyshift/README.md

 ## Maintainable

 As part of maintainability, we will keep the code readable.
 We will for now follow Google style guide for c++.

+# Bugs / Feature Requests

+If you encounter any issues or find that something isn't working as expected, please open an issue here.

+If there is a feature that you consider important and it's not currently available, feel free to open an issue to request it.

+While not all feature requests can be implemented, I will review each request to determine if it aligns with the project’s scope and priorities.
+Thank you for your input!

 # Building